The 50 Best Weight Loss Foods of All Time

 RELATED: 5 Foods for Healthy Eyes

-Cauliflower is an especially low-calorie vegetable—just 25 calories per cup.
+Cauliflower is an especially low-calorie vegetable, with just 25 calories per cup.
 It's also packed with filling fiber and good-for-you nutrients like potassium and vitamins C, K, and B6.

 The effect of chili peppers on your metabolism is real, says Sass.
-They contain a chemical compound called capsaicin that can increase your body's ability to burn fat (as much as 90 extra calories following a meal), and are also a good source of vitamin C.
+They contain a chemical compound called capsaicin that can increase your body's ability to burn fat and are also a good source of vitamin C.

 "You can add chili peppers to omelets or egg salad, sprinkle them into a stir-fry, or mix them into salad dressing, tahini, or guacamole," says Sass.
 "You might even stir a little chili pepper into melted dark chocolate to drizzle over fruit."

-Luckily, trendy coconut oil is also good for your waistline.
+Luckily, trendy coconut oil is also good for your waistline—as long as you use the virgin variety, which hasn't been processed and retains its natural antioxidants.
 Because it's a satisfying source of healthy fats, coconut oil fills you up quickly and helps you consume fewer overall calories.
 It also contains medium-chain triglycerides, which are easily digestible and quickly converted into energy.

-A single serving of the leafy green contains just 46 calories and also provides calcium and your daily-recommended doses of vitamins A and K. Because collard greens are also a great source of fiber (7.6 grams per cup), they can help keep you full for longer.
+A single serving of the leafy green contains just 46 calories and also provides calcium plus your daily recommended doses of vitamins A and K. Because collard greens are also a great source of fiber (7.6 grams per cup), they can help keep you full for longer.

 Bonus: Research suggests that this superfruit can also help protect your heart and maintain firm, healthy skin.

-For an extra boost, squeeze a slice of lemon or orange into your tea before drinking it: research from Purdue University found that citrus juice gives green tea's antioxidants staying power, so they're digested slowly and benefit your body for longer.
+Green tea is filled with powerful antioxidants that can help fight inflammation and increase energy.
+For an extra boost, squeeze a slice of lemon or orange into your tea before drinking it.
+Research from Purdue University found that citrus juice gives green tea's antioxidants staying power, so they're digested slowly and benefit your body for longer.

-Enjoy them in a big bowl of chili, or make a bean salad with onions, peppers, and black and garbanzo beans.
+Enjoy them in a big bowl of veggie chili, or make a chilled bean salad with chopped spinach, onions, peppers, tomato, and chopped avocado.

 RELATED: 9 Reasons You Should Eat More Beans